robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

     # fill the region set with setXY() or clrXY() with the pixel values given
       in data.
 Size is the number of pixels, data must be a bytearray object of 2 * size length with the 16 bit packed red-green-blue values per pixel.
-      The color pattern per word is bbbbbggggggrrrrr, with rrrrr in the lower (=first) byte.
-The version with the AS suffix uses inline-assembler.
+      The color pattern per word is rrrrrggggggbbbbb, with rrrrr in the lower (=first) byte.

-displaySCR_BMP(data, size)
-displaySCR_BMP_AS(data, size)
-    # fill the region set with setXY() or clrXY() with the pixel values given
-      in data.
-Size is the number of pixels, data must be a bytearray object of 3 * size length with the 24 bit packed blue-green-red values per pixel.
 The version with the AS suffix uses inline-assembler.

 tft_cmd_data(cmd, data, size)
 tft_cmd_data_AS(cmd, data, size)
     # Send a command byte and data to the controller. cmd is a single integer